HugoGranstrom/HugoGranstrom.github.io/_posts/2020-09-30-nim-integration.md

 echo "Gauss: ", s4, " meters"
 # Gauss: 301.2115384615747 meters
 ```
 Here we used the `adaptiveGauss` method as we with the spline "know" all the function values between 0 and 60.
 I think we can with a reasonable certainty say that the biker has traveled about 300 meters during this minute.
-As you can see there are many ways to approach this problem and we can't really know for certain exactly how long this biker have traveled, not only because of the lack of points but also because the time and velocity probably (most definitely!) also has a measurement uncertainty.
+As you can see there are many ways to approach this problem and we can't really know for certain exactly how long this biker has traveled, not only because of the lack of points but also because the time and velocity probably (most definitely!) also has a measurement uncertainty.

 All we can do is to reduce this uncertainty by taking more measurements with better accuracy and as we do so, all methods should converge towards the "correct" solution.
 But we will never reach it with 100% certainty, only within a reasonable tolerance.
 In this case that tolerance may be plus minus 10 meters, which might not matter for the average person but in a competition where it's milliseconds that differ between the contestants it's nowhere near enough.
-All is relative, know your situation and it's requirements!
+All is relative, know your situation and its requirements!
 # 3. Cumulative integration
 There are scenarios where you could want to not only calculate a single integral but many subintegrals.
 For example if we have the velocity as a function of time.
 With one integral we can calculate how long we have traveled in a certain amount of time.
 But what if we want the velocity as a function of time?
 Then we have to calculate many integrals, one for every point in time we want.

 NumericalNim has specialized methods to deal with these kinds of integrals which are called cumulative integrals.
 The available methods are `cumtrapz` and `cumsimpson`.
 They work for both discrete and continuous functions, but only the discrete case will be handled here.
 The continuous one works the same way only that you give it a function instead of Y-values and you give it the X-values you want it to calculate the integral at.
 Let's get started with the discrete case!

 We are given the velocities V at the time points t (same as in section 2 above):